TERMS & CONDITIONS

 4. Design and Development Process

 4.1.
-We may negotiate and agree with you a Statement of Work, in addition to these terms.
+We may, in some circumstances negotiate and agree with you a Statement of Work, in addition to these terms.

 4.2.
-We work hard to deliver our work as efficiently as possible.
+We shall endeavour to deliver our work as efficiently as possible.
 As part of the design process for a new website or mobile app or other development work, we will:

-4.2.1. provide a draft mock-up of the look and feel of the Website/App or other work product and invite your comments and feedback on this;
+4.2.1. provide you with a draft mock-up of the look and feel of the Website/App or other work product and invite your comments and feedback on this;

 4.2.2. make updates to the mock-up in light of your comments and feedback, and resubmit the work to you for feedback once again.

 4.3.
-We assume 2-3 design rounds operating in this manner, which is usually sufficient for our Customers.
 If we need to provide further design changes and additional design rounds we reserve the right to charge additionally for our time in this process.
-We will only ever do this with your agreement.
-This clause is designed to provide a reasonable and fair boundary around the time we will commit to the design stages of your website project.
+We will only ever do this with your agreement prior to undertaking such work.
+This clause is intended to provide a reasonable and fair boundary around the time we will commit to the design stages of your website project.

 5. Timescales and Payments

 5.1.
-In general, unless otherwise agreed with you and subject to clause 5.2 below, our timescale for a new website or mobile app to Go-Live are twelve (12) weeks from the point at which you enter into these Terms.
+Unless otherwise expressly agreed with you, and subject to clause 5.2 below, our timescale for a new website or mobile app to Go-Live are twelve (12) weeks from the point at which you enter into these Terms.
+This time frame is only an estimate and is not to be considered an actual time estimate.

 5.2.
 A number of factors can impact how long it will take to get a website or mobile app completed and Go-Live, and we typically find that a lack of information from our Customers cause projects to take longer than both parties might like.
 When you are signing up with us, please think about the following: